minaminii/eukaryotic_genome_pipelines/README.md

 - Annotation dependencies from [meiyang12/Genome-annotation-pipeline](https://github.com/meiyang12/Genome-annotation-pipeline)

 > [!IMPORTANT]
 > This pipeline is a wrapper that orchestrates the execution of multiple external tools.
+>
-It does not modify, package, or alter the behavior of those tools.
+> **It does not modify, package, or alter the behavior of those tools.**
+>
 > If you encounter issues related to the functionality, dependencies, or performance of any external tool (e.g., Canu, Racon, Pilon), please refer to the documentation or issue tracker of the respective project.
-This repository does not provide support for tool-specific bugs or installation problems.

 ---